google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images/images-in-markup.markdown

 #### Data URI

-Data URIs provide a way to include a file such as an image inline by setting the src of an &lt;img&gt; element as a Base64 encoded string using the following format:
+Data URIs provide a way to include a file, such as an image, inline by setting the src of an <code>img</code> element as a Base64 encoded string using the following format:

 {% highlight html %}
 <img src="data:image/svg+xml;base64,[data]">
 {% endhighlight %}

-The code for the HTML5 logo above looks like this:
+The start of the code for the HTML5 logo above looks like this:

 {% highlight html %}
 <img src="data:image/svg+xml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz4NCjwhLS0gR2VuZXJhdG9yOiB